 12. James Johnstone, of Johnstone, who Married Margaret Hamilton.
 This union produced one son, John.

-13. John Johnstone of Johnstone, who succeeded his grandfather.
+13. John Johnston of Johnstone, who succeeded his grandfather.
 He served Scotland as Warden of the West Marshes and Justice-General.
 Margaret, his wife, was the daughter of Sir Walter Scott.
 This union produced four children, James, Margaret, Elizabeth, and Grizzel (The name Grizzel means Christian battle).

 14. Sir James Johnstone of Johnstone, was knighted at by Queen Elizabeth at the coronation of Queen Anne of Denmark, and served as Warden of the West Marshes.
 He married Sarah.
 James was murdered by Lord Maxwell in 1608.

 15. James Johnston of Johnstone.
 He was named Earl of Hartfell.
 He married three times.
 His children were James, William, Thomas, Margaret, Mary, Janet, and John.

-16. The Earl of Hartfell, James Johnston's children were James, John, William, Francis, Stephen, Elizabeth, and Eleanor.
+16. John Johnston came from Scotland into Ireland with King William.
+He and his wife Jane children were James, John, William, Francis, Stephen, Elizabeth, and Eleanor.
 His sons, John, Stephen, and Francis emigrated to the United States at the end of the Revolutionary War, -sometime around 1786.
+James emigrated at a later date.

 18. William was our emigrant ancestor.
 He arrived in Miami County around 1817 and located in Piqua, Ohio, where he remained for a short time.
 He was then employed by the Government and sent by Col. Johnston to Anderson, Indiana, and from there he went to Wapakoneta, Ohio, where he remained several years.
 In 1823 he came to Shelby County and located in Loramie Township, on land in section 18, which he had entered several years prior to settling in the township.